zokugun/vscode-sync-settings/README.md

 - extensions
 - snippets

-You can select the profile to extend from when creating a new profile (command `> Sync Settings: Create a new profile`).
+You can select the profile to extend from when creating a new profile (command `> Sync Settings: Create a new profile`).<br />
 The command `> Sync Settings: Open the profile settings` will allow you to modify the property `extends`.

 Commands